SAP-samples/btp-developer-guide-cap/documentation/auditlog/5-deploy-to-kyma.md

 ![](./images/kyma-apirule.png)

-4. To access the below endpoint, the user needs `support` role and `xsuaa token` has to be passed in the header.
+4. To access the below endpoint, the user needs `support` and `admin` roles and `xsuaa token` has to be passed in the header.

 5. To generate the token, use the following credentials from your XSUAA Instance: `clientId`, `clientsecret`, `<url>/oauth/token`.